davidberenstein1957/dataset-viber/README.md

 <h3 align="center">Avoid the hype, check the vibe!</h2>

-Data Viber is your chill toolkit for data collection and vibe checks.

 Hi there, data lover!
 I've cooked up Data Viber, a cool set of tools to make your life easier when dealing with data for NLP and image models.
 Data Viber is all about making your data prep journey smooth and fun.
 It's not trying to be all fancy and formal - just a bunch of cool tools to help you vibe check your AI models.
 Want to see it in action?
 Just plug it in and start vibing with your data.
 It's that easy!

 What's in the box: